History of Woolwich Township

 From the early 1830s, settlers began to spill into Woolwich Township.
 Communities were formed first nearest the Waterloo-Woolwich border and later in northern areas.
 The population of the township increased steadily.
 In 1841, its population was 1009; and by 1850, it had reached 3501.
 By 1891, including the population of Elmira, the Township reached a population of 5907.
 By the early twentieth century, a wide variety of communities existed throughout the whole of the Township.

 The first known immigrant to have settled in Woolwich Township was an English military man named Captain Thomas Smith.
 Until the mid-1830s, little is known about him or his dealings in the area.
 However, he was a British Loyalist who arrived in the Township from Vermont State as early as 1807, squatting along the east bank of the Grand River on William Wallace’s property in the area of Winterbourne.
 Smith was the founding member of that community.
 He established a stage service there by the mid-1830s that ran to Berlin and Preston until about 1850.

 Although the Township would continue to grow and develop into the twentieth century, especially the incorporated village of Elmira, in general its development was relatively marginal.
 Essentially, from the 1860s to the end of the century, the majority of communities in Woolwich Township including Winterbourne, Conestoga, and St. Jacobs had grown none or little at all.
 For the most part, they remained small trading centers for the surrounding farms.
 In fact, other than continual growth in Elmira, the population of Woolwich Township remained relatively stable until the middle of the twentieth century.

-Above information from the Woolwich Township website.
+The above information is from the Woolwich Township website.